Ida Liu: Citi Private Bank

 Liu began her career at Citi Private Bank in 2007 by launching and heading the Fashion, Retail and Entertainment Group.

 In 2011, she founded Citi Private Bank's newly formed North America Asian Clients Group before becoming Global Market Manager for New York in 2016.

 In 2019, she was promoted to head the Private Bank in North America.

-In 2021, Liu was appointed Global Head of Private Banking.
+In 2021, Liu was appointed Global Head of Private Banking until her departure in early 2025.

+HSBC Private Bank

+In January 2026, Liu was appointed Chief Executive Officer of HSBC Private Bank.

 Diversity and inclusion

-Liu is an advocate for diversity, inclusion and gender equality in the workplace.
+Liu is an advocate for diversity, inclusion, and gender equality in the workplace.

 She served on Citi's Asian Heritage Affinity, becoming its Co-Lead in November 2021 and she has spoken at the Milken Institute Global Conference on inclusivity for the Asian American and Pacific Island heritage (AAPI) community.

 Liu was a member of the Citi Women Steering Committee, a company-wide effort that is "designed to attract, develop, advance and retain female talent at all levels of the company."
 She also served as Chair of the Citi Women's International Women's Day celebrations globally.